-Inventory: At the end of the school year, the library will close the week before school is out so the school librarian can conduct an inventory of all items in the library.
-The library will use the automated inventory tool in the library's catalog system to do this.
-Each item in the library should be scanned in to get a reliable account of all materials in the collection.
+Inventory: At the end of the school year, the library will close for a period of time before school is out so the school librarian can conduct an inventory of all items in the library using the automated inventory tool in the catalog system.
+Each item in the library should be scanned to get a reliable account of all materials in the collection.
 The school librarian will make every effort to locate unaccounted books still checked out by patrons.
-After school is out, the school librarian will mail out notices to parents that their child has an item out with the cost of the book if the book cannot be returned.
+For a period of time at the end of, or after the school year, the school librarian will send out notices to parents that their child has an item out with the cost of the book if the book cannot be returned.